Asparkam - instructions for use. Overdose of asparkam is fatal

 For pregnant women and during lactation

-During pregnancy, the drug can be prescribed only because of extreme necessity.
-Its dose, duration of admission is established by the doctor.
+During pregnancy, the drug can be prescribed only if absolutely necessary.
+Its dose and duration of administration are determined by the doctor.

 Side effects

-According to reviews, instructions for use, adverse reactions the body after taking Asparkam are rare, but still, in rare cases, while taking the drug, the following symptoms may appear:
+According to reviews, instructions for use, adverse reactions organisms after taking Asparkam are rare, but still in rare cases the following symptoms may appear while taking the drug:

 • nausea;